Student Handbooks

 Restroom Dismissal

-The Lincoln County R-III School District partners with ParentSquare to provide families with a FREE mobile app available in Google Play or the Apple App Store.
+The Lincoln County R-III School District partners with ParentSquare to provide families with a free mobile app available in the Google Play Store or the Apple App Store.
 Search for ParentSquare, download, and log in using the email address that is on file with LCR3.
 ParentSquare is convenient and customizable to your family’s needs.
-It provides a one-stop-shop for all of your children in the LCR3 School District by providing a personalized feed, building calendars, lunch menus, and direct communication with teachers, sponsors, and coaches.
-ParentSquare is also the platform that the district and its schools use to notify parents in an emergency, school closings, or with general updates and reminders.
-It helps prevent missed connections from your school by storing push notifications in your app regardless of incorrect contact information or poor cellular reception.
+It provides a one-stop shop for all of your children in the LCR3 School District by providing a personalized feed, building calendars, lunch menus, and direct communication with teachers, sponsors, and coaches.
+ParentSquare is also the platform that the district and its schools use to notify parents in an emergency, for school closings, or with general updates and reminders.
+It helps prevent missed connections from your school by storing push notifications in your app, regardless of incorrect contact information or poor cellular reception.
 Download the ParentSquare App for FREE today.
 To find out more and customize your language and delivery methods, visit the ParentSquare information page on our website.

 School Event Pick Up Policy